Ethical-Algorithm-Academy/react-native-simple-chat-message/README.md

 This is a simple demo using Supabase and React Native;

-Redirect URLs added in supabase: simplechatapp://login simplechatapp://reset-password simplechatapp://auth/callback
+### Redirect URLs added in Supabase
-simplechatapp://
+Make sure the following redirect URLs are configured in your Supabase project:

+- `simplechatapp://login`
+- `simplechatapp://reset-password`
+- `simplechatapp://auth/callback`